Hodge Laplacians on graphs

 In our approach, we have isolated the algebra from the topology to show that a large part of cohomology and Hodge theory is nothing more than the linear algebra of matrices satisfying $AB = 0$.
 For the remaining topological aspect, we cast our discussions entirely in terms of graphs as opposed to less-familiar topological objects like simplicial complexes.
 We believe that by putting these in a simple framework, we could facilitate the development of applications as well as communication with practitioners who may not otherwise see the utility of these notions.

-Lastly, we write with a view towards readers whose main interests, like the author's, may lie in machine learning, matrix computations, numerical PDEs, optimization, statistics, or theory of computing, but have a casual interest in the topic and may perhaps want to explore potential applications in their respective fields.
+We write with a view towards readers whose main interests may lie in machine learning, matrix computations, numerical PDEs, optimization, statistics, or theory of computing, but have a casual interest in the topic and may perhaps want to explore potential applications in their respective fields.
 To enhance the pedagogical value of this article, we have provided complete proofs and fully worked-out examples in Section~\ref{sec:proofs}.